selwynpolit/d9book/book/nodes-and-fields.md

 $format = 'Y-m-d H:i';
 $start_date = DrupalDateTime::createFromFormat($format, “2019-01-01 00:00");
 ```
-In the database, the created and changed fields use a uUnix timestamp. e.g
+In the database, the created and changed fields use a Unix timestamp. e.g
 look in node_field_revision

 This is an int 11 field in the db with a value like 1525302749 (Note,